admahood/neonPlantEcology/README.md

 There are a few decisions I made that are not provided as arguments to the functions.
 First, some sites are sampled in multiple bouts, due to the temporal heterogeneity in the life cycles of different plants.
 For example, in the Jornada Experimental Range, (site abbreviation “JORN”) there spring and fall blooms, and so plants are sampled around peak biomass for each of those seasons.
 I reasoned that this would lead to many herbaceous species that would be undetected in one season and at full biomass in the other.
 Thus, in order to capture a cover estimate that corresponds to peak biomass, we take the maximum cover estimate between sampling bouts.

 In some cases, the value for the cover of a species in a 1m2 plot was NA.
-I assumed these were cases where the field botanist recorded the species present and forgot to estimate the cover for that species, and returned to the office with a blank space on the data sheet where the cover should be.
+We assumed these were cases where the field botanist recorded the species present and forgot to estimate the cover for that species, and returned to the office with a blank space on the data sheet where the cover should be.
 When cases like this were encountered, we replaced those NA values with the trace cover value.

 These decisions are given as arguments to the function call.
 The function aggregates the cover to the appropriate scale.
 At the whole plot scale, for example, first the 1m2 subplots are aggregated by taking the intrayear max per subplot, then taking the sum of those values for the entire plot divided by the number of subplots.
 The 10 and 100m2 subplots are all given the trace cover value, summed, and divided by the number of subplots.
 Then the cover data frame is combined with the data frame of trace cover values, and summed by plot.

 ### npe_change_native_status

 There are a many instances where plants are classified as unknown, but still have a certain level of known-ness.
 For example, an unknown Opuntia sp. may have the genus and family recorded, but still be listed as unknown for the nativeStatusCode.
 It is possible to look at local flora and determine that while the exact species is unknown, the plant is very likely to be native or non-native.
 For example, a site may have 5 species of Opuntia that are all native.
 In this case, if the user cares about the native status, we provide a script that can be edited manually (unk_investigation.R) to address this concern.
 I did a very basic first try for the sites we were interested in examining while I was writing these functions.
 All of the above functions have an arguement, `fix_unks`, that defaults to `FALSE`.
 If it is set to `TRUE`, the `unk_fixer` function is called from the unk_investigation.R script and native status codes are changed according to the script.
 This is still very much in the beta stage.
 Another thought on dealing with unknown species is using a model that incorporates that uncertainty developed recently by Anna I Spiers (2021).

+### npe_plot_centroids

+This allows you to get geographic coordinates for the plot centroids for a given data set.

+### npe_heights

+In addition to percent cover, NEON technicians also measure the average maximum height of the plant species in the 1m subplots.
+This allows you to get that data.

+### npe_groundcover

+In addition to percent cover, NEON technicians also measure the ground cover in the 1m subplots.
+This allows you to get that data

 # References